AntonioJojoto/MIDI-Drum-Trigger-Interface/README.md

 However, there is another option, electronic drums.
 They are so silent that your roommates won't even complain (if you play at 3AM they might).
 But there is one **big** drawback to edrums, they are **too expensive**.

-A low-tier edrum can go around 400€, I currently own a Yamaha DTX450k and I got a deal for it at 440€, as it normally goes for 550€ and when I was staring to practice it was OK, but then I got the chance to practice for a year on a acoustic set, and when I had to return to my cheap set I started to
+A low-tier edrum can go around 400€, I currently own a Yamaha DTX450k and I got a deal for it at 440€, as it normally goes for 550€ and when I was staring to practice it was OK, but then I got the chance to practice for a year on a acoustic set, and when I had to return to my cheap set I started to notice the drawback of cheap electronic drumsets.

 Here are some problems that you may encounter when you play a cheap electronic set:
 - The sounds from the module are awful, specially the cymbals.